IRS Forms

 Your partners need to act on what you furnish, and you should point them to the right steps.
 This keeps returns clean, prevents foreign tax credit mismatches, and avoids penalty exposure.

-• Part II, pull source and category columns to Forms 1116 or 1118, compute limits, and tie the result to withholding and any section 743(b) adjustments.
+• Part II, pull source and category columns to Forms 1116 or 1118, then combine them with the partner’s other foreign‑source income and deductions before you compute limits (Part II is a categorized intermediate worksheet, not a line-by-line Form 1116 substitute), and tie the result to withholding and any section 743(b) adjustments.

 • Part III, use R&E, interest, and FDII allocations to apportion deductions across foreign‑source categories and reflect partner‑level adjustments.